zeroc-ice/ice-builder-eclipse/README.md

 * __Enable tie__ generates TIE classes
 * __Enable ice__ instructs the compiler to accept Slice symbols that use the ice prefix
 * __Enable console__ causes the plug-in to emit diagnostic information about its activities to Eclipse's console
-* __Enable underscore__ determines whether underscores are permitted in Slice identifiers (this feature is only supported in Ice 3.4.1 or later)
+* __Enable underscore__ determines whether underscores are permitted in Slice identifiers

 Options are also provided for adding reference to libraries for the various Ice services, such as IceGrid and Glacier2.